-ECED 2060 Development of Exceptional Children ...
-3 credits

-Explores practices that early childhood professionals can apply to develop a more inclusive and accessible environment for all children ages birth to nine.
+ECED 2060 Development of Exceptional Children ....
+3 credits Explores practices that early childhood professionals can apply to develop a more inclusive and accessible environment for all children ages birth to nine.
 Provides students with skills to include children of all abilities through appropriate arrangement of the environment.
 Includes strategies for developing strong relationships with families and other community agencies.
-Field experience is required.
-(Prerequisite: ECED 2020 and 2040 or department approval.)
+(Students cannot receive credit for both ECED 2060 and SPED 2010.)
+S discussed with the emphasis on tools that can be used by teachers of young children.
+Considerations in choosing, administering, and reporting results of assessments will also be addressed.
+Field experiences required.
+(Prerequisite: ECED 2020 or department approval.)
 S